-As of December 1, all units were occupied.
-There may be an upcoming termination.
+As of January 1, all units were occupied.
+There is an upcoming termination due to drug-related activity.
 A supportive services office is available on-site.
 CCRI continues to have a full-time employee providing support to both Prairie Horizons Townhomes developments and other HRA Cares scattered-site participants.
 She is officed at that location.
 CCRI has been providing DHS Housing Stabilization Services to the participants.
 An HRA employee also provides support to tenants participating in this program.